F Troop: Development and production

+Other media

+Dell Comics published a seven-issue tie in series.

+An illustrated hardcover book The Great Indian Uprising was published by Whitman in 1967.
+It was authored by William Johnston and illustrated by Larry Pelini.

+A board game was published by Ideal Toy Company.

 Release

 Broadcast and syndication

 Although only two seasons were produced, F Troop enjoyed a healthy second life in syndication.
 The show was a particular favorite on Nick at Nite in the 1990s, running from 1991 to 1995 despite an archive of only 65 episodes.
-Reruns began airing on TV Land from 1997 to 2000, GoodLife TV Network in 2004, and on Me-TV on September 2, 2013.
-Circle has carried the show since 2020.
+Reruns began airing on TV Land from 1997 to 2000, GoodLife TV Network in 2004, and on MeTV on September 2, 2013.
+Circle Country previously carried the show since 2020.
 In the United Kingdom, reruns commenced in October 2017 on Sky TV channel Forces TV.

 Reruns premiered on the ITV network in the United Kingdom on October 29, 1968, and were screened repeatedly until July 16, 1974.
 The series was also broadcast nationally in Australia on ABC-TV, in Ireland on Telefís Éireann, and in Italy during the '80s as a "filler" show during summers (when ratings usually dropped due to large numbers of people going on holidays).